 - Public perception

 Sports psychologists focus on sports and athletics from a psychological perspective.
-An interest in sport is essential as you will be specializing in understanding the factors that impact motivation and performance, as well as how to reduce the psychological impact of injury on a sportsperson.
-As a sports psychologist, you can work in a wide range of settings such as colleges, hospitals, athletic centers, and even work with state or national sport teams.
-It’s also possible to go down a research path if that appeals to you.
+An interest in sports is essential as you will specialize in understanding the factors that impact motivation and performance and how to reduce the psychological impact of injury on a sportsperson.
+As a sports psychologist, you can work in various settings, such as colleges, hospitals, and athletic centers, and even with state or national sports teams.
+Going down a research path is also possible if that appeals to you.
 Many high-schoolers look into this field to study if they are in sports and wish to follow their love into a well-paying psychology career.

 Theoretical psychologists can also be considered research psychologists.
-This role is all about understanding the connection between psychology, philosophy and theory.
-Most theoretical psychologists are employed in academic settings (this usually means you’ll also be teaching), and are involved in carrying out experiments to prove or disprove a given theory.
+This role is about understanding the connection between psychology, philosophy, and theory.
+Most theoretical psychologists are employed in academic settings (which usually means you’ll also be teaching) and are involved in experiments to prove or disprove a given theory.
 Common topics of interest include: